-Allowance for Credit Losses - Debt Securities Available-For-Sale: When the fair value of an AFS debt security falls below the amortized cost basis, it is evaluated to determine if any of the decline in value is attributable to credit loss.
+Allowance for Credit Losses - Debt Securities Available-For-Sale (AFS): When the fair value of an AFS debt security falls below the amortized cost basis, it is evaluated to determine if any of the decline in value is attributable to credit loss.
 Decreases in fair value attributable to credit loss would be recorded directly to earnings with a corresponding allowance for credit losses, limited by the amount that the fair value is less than the amortized cost basis.
 If the credit quality subsequently improves the allowance would be reversed up to a maximum of the previously recorded credit losses.

 If the Credit Union intends to sell an AFS debt security in an unrealized loss position, or if it is more likely than not that the Credit Union will be required to sell the security prior to recovering the amortized cost basis, the entire fair value adjustment would be immediately recognized in earnings with no corresponding allowance for credit losses.
-As of December 31, 2023 and 2022, the Credit Union has determined that the unrealized loss positions in AFS debt securities were not the result of credit losses, and therefore an allowance for credit losses was not recorded.
+As of December 31, 2024 and 2023, the Credit Union has determined that the unrealized loss positions in AFS debt securities were not the result of credit losses, and therefore an allowance for credit losses was not recorded.
+All AFS debt securities carry an explicit or implicit guarantee of the U.S. Government.